Seattle Workers Compensation Lawyer

 The workers’ compensation system in Washington was designed and implemented to protect injured workers and give them the security of knowing they would receive medical care and wage replacement benefits when injured on the job.
 Unfortunately, it doesn’t always happen this way.
 You may have to fight for proper medical treatment.
 You may be told that you need to return to work when you really cannot.
 Because of the way the system has evolved, injured employees sometimes feel that no one cares.

-At the Seattle law office of Elk & Elk Co., Ltd., our attorneys care.
+At the Seattle law office of Elk & Elk, our workers’ compensation attorneys care.
 We know the details of Washington workers’ comp and use that knowledge to ensure that our clients are treated fairly and get the benefits to which they are entitled.

 The system is funded by premiums paid by both employers and employees (employees contribute through payroll deduction).
 Most workplaces are covered by the system, with the exception of sole proprietorships without employees.
 These types of operations can purchase insurance to cover the owner if he or she is injured.
 Additionally, some employers are self-insured.
 They have to follow all the rules established by the state’s labor and industry department, but they fund their insurance differently and handle employees’ claims directly.
 About one-third of Washington employers are self-insured.

 There are many different kinds of injuries that can be sustained while on-the-job.
 These injuries can range in severity, and may even include death.
 While different types of jobs may be more susceptible to severe injuries, it is worth noting that not all cases involving workers’ compensation are necessarily severe or life threatening.

 - Heatstrokes or overexertion.
 Working in hot conditions can be a common source of workplace injury.
 These types of injury can often lead to dehydration or other heat-related issues.
 Unfortunately, some signs of heat strokes and overexertion can even be delayed until a later time and can even result in death.